Glentrool Visitor Centre

 After a long walk there's nothing better than warming up in our welcoming café.
 There's a delicious selection of sandwiches and other bites to eat - just make sure you save some space for cake!
 You'll find accessible toilets here too.

-The centre will only be open at weekends from 10.30am to 3pm.
+The centre is currently only open at weekends from 10.30am to 3pm.

 Please note, parking charges are as follows: